It is my final day in Vigo, my last opportunity to relax a little and to see a couple more sights before I start my trip proper tomorrow morning.

 | Towards the museum - far right |

 The museum, housed in the old Vigo fish cannery, was interesting enough with a varied collection of models and information on maritime history and exploration.
-For me though, the most enjoyable part was not maritime related: an exhibition of the work of Nicolás Muller, an Hungarian/Spanish photographer, showing black and white photographs of Galicia in the 1960s.
+For me though, the most enjoyable part was not maritime related but an exhibition of the work of Nicolás Muller, an Hungarian/Spanish photographer, showing black and white photographs of Galicia in the 1960s: atmospheric shots of beautiful but run down buildings and haunted looking individuals, the result of a rural economy.
 I recognised some of the places and the difference between then and now was stark.
 From there to Samil beach was only a short ride and I managed to view the mile long arc of white sand before the weather started closing in.

 ![]() |